d6y/richard.dallaway.com/_posts/2019-10-24-rust-embedded-1.md

 chances are we don't want it to stop.

 Finally, `hprintln!` and `debug` are from the "semihosting" package.
-Semihosting allows the Arm process to make use of I/O on the host computer (i.e., my laptop).
+Semihosting allows the Arm processor to make use of I/O on the host computer (i.e., my laptop).
 In other words, we see debug output on a laptop terminal window without any extra cables.
 The `hprintln!` does what you think it does, and the `debug::exit` reports a success status code back to the debugger.